 Land and landowners do not remain static, so neither should the conservation easement agreement.
 Both parties are involved in making sure the natural and productive values are maintained over time.
-The conservation easement agreement should take this into account by laying out your responsibilities in the future regarding physical changes to the property, and proposed changes in its use.
+The conservation easement agreement should take this into account by laying out your responsibilities regarding future physical changes to the property, and proposed changes in the use of the property.